BliIgnus/rdd-cdd-tdd/weather/README.md

 ## Examples

 ## Tips
 Note that country can be avoid if you're sure that the city you're looking for is unique.
-Displayed country will be "Bangladesh" though.
+Weather will be correct however displayed country will be "Bangladesh".